The Severn Valley from Trimpley Reservoir

 Coming to a bridlepath in the Wood, turn right down towards a stream and footbridges in a very, very muddy spot.
 Having crossed, head uphill to the right up a bridlepath that can also be a quagmire in wet weather!
 Upon reaching the main road to Arley, turn right and descend until a footpath on the left is located at a metal gate some 300 metres further on.
 Take this path and follow the boundary as it switches to the right side and then descends to a stile.
 Cross this onto a footbridge and footpath that is enclosed on both sides by fences.

 Emerging at another footbridge, you meet up with the North Worcestershire Path (NWP) which heads uphill.
 Follow this to a wider crossing track which heads off right as the NWP with its pine cone symbol into Eymore Wood.
 Follow this down to a bridge and then after climbing a steep bank to a cross-roads.
-Here depart the NWP and turn right down a well made track to a corrugated tin shed.
-Here continue left through the woods, eventually emerging at a gate just a few metres from the car park.
+Stay on the NWP following the waymarks ro reach a lane (grid ref.
+SO778792).
+Turn right along the lane and continue walking until you reach the car park used at the start of the walk.

 |Wyre Forest & River Severn from Upper Arley

 |Pound Green and Dowles Brook from Hawkbatch

 |Wyre Forest National Nature Reserve, Bewdley

 |Bewdley and Snuffmill Dingle